Punta Gorda Lifestyle

 They called their vision „Fishermen's Village,“ and then they rolled up their sleeves.
 Even 37 years later, Fishermen's Village, which is built like a New England Fishing Village, is still „The“ attraction in Punta Gorda.
 The second largest tourist attraction in Southwest Florida is constantly remodeled and improved, and it recently added a nice outside bar and restaurant area.

 Not only Shops

 This unique waterfront destination includes gift, clothing, and specialty stores.
-There are several restaurants with a wide variety of food items on their menus and a little military heritage museum, that tells a short story about the military background of the area.
+There are several restaurants with a wide variety of food items on their menus, and there is a little military heritage museum, that tells a short story about the military background of the area.

 Shade, of course, you need Shade in Florida

 Charter boats are departing from the harbor every day.
-You can go out on a short sunset tour, or you can choose from a variety of day trips.
+You can go out on a short sunset tour and watch the dolphins playing with their prey, or you can choose from a variety of day trips.
 The skippers will take you on tours up the river, or to those little keys located in Charlotte Harbor.

 With new sponsors on board, the airshow took place again at the Punta Gorda Airport in 2016.
 If you like old planes and the sound of their engines, and if you like a good show, come to the airport next time when the show is back.
-In October 2017 those Yaks, Mustangs, and Migs are soaring through Florida’s Blue Sky again.
+In October 2018 those Yaks, Mustangs, and Migs will be soaring through Florida’s Blue Sky again.
 Stop by and see for yourself.
-Even birds are jealous!
+Even the birds are jealous!